hmrc/hmrc-frontend/README.md

 #### Overriding compatibility

-Your prototype may fail locally on `npm install`, due to the version of govuk-frontend being incompatible with hmrc-frontend.
+Your prototype may fail locally on `pnpm install`, due to the version of govuk-frontend being incompatible with hmrc-frontend.
 If you don't want to bump that version, you can set an environment variable to be able to continue without it:

 ```
 export HMRC_FRONTEND_DISABLE_COMPATIBILITY_CHECK=true